Information Technology is Green

 Things We Are Doing to Go Green

 To support our green initiative, Information Technology has begun using 30 percent recycled paper in all computer labs, and has achieved more than a 50 percent reduction in paper usage since installing the duplex option on all lab printers in 2007.
 This upgrade has saved approximately 800,000 pages, or more than 150 cases of paper per year.
 Further, our staff has worked hard to consolidate the number of servers in use, thus helping to reduce the College's carbon footprint.
-In addition to server consolidations, power monitoring has been enabled on Marist's IBM z9 mainframe, and a power audit of all systems is underway.
+In addition to server consolidations, power monitoring has been enabled on Marist's IBM BC12 mainframe, and a power audit of all systems is underway.
+A power monitoring system was installed in the Enterprise Computing Research Laboratory to track power usage.

 Green Things IT is Doing